 - Soak cashews in water for 1-2 hours.
 There’s no need to soak for longer than 2 hours because cashews soften quickly.

 - When you’ve reached 110F, remove the cashew cream from heat and stir in the culture.

 - Pour the warm cashew cream into glass jars for culturing.

 - Maintain at 110F (40 C) until the cashews have soured.
 It will take at least 4 hours, or if you like a strong yogurt then you can culture for up to 24 hours.
 See the section above for ways to keep your culture warm without a yogurt maker.

 - Store in the fridge and use within 3 weeks.

 - Make sure you have an active culture.
-You can buy single use cultures online or use a good vegan yogurt (affiliate links.)
-You can also culture cashews with a dairy-based yogurt culture, though the flavour won’t be quite as good.
+You can buy single-use cultures online or use a good vegan yogurt.

-- Use high quality cashews, as the initial flavour of the cashews will greatly affect the flavour of the cashew yogurt.
+- Use high-quality cashews, as the flavor of the cashews will greatly affect the flavor of the yogurt.

 Keywords: diary-free, high protein, gluten free, paleo, keto, whole 30, probiotic, breakfast, snack, healthy